-Inside: Do you need a LinkedIn makeover?
-Use these tips to update your LinkedIn profile and advance your job search.
+Inside: Do you need a LinkedIn profile makeover?
+Use these tips to update your LinkedIn profile and land a job you love!

 Fast forward many years and you haven’t touched your LinkedIn profile since.
 Or you’ve added in a job here and there when you’ve made a switch, but, well, let’s just say LinkedIn hasn’t gotten quite as much of your love as Instagram.

-But now you’re an early/mid career professional who may be facing a job search in the near future.
-We are heading into a down economy, society’s needs are changing, and maybe in the midst of all this, even if your job is secure, you are just ready for a change.
+But now you’re a mid-career professional who may be facing a job search in the near future.
+Society’s needs are changing, companies are reorging, and maybe in the midst of all this, even if your job is secure, you are just ready for a change.